 The Supreme Court judgment was announced in January 2019.
 The Court found that two aspects of the criminal records disclosure scheme are disproportionate and in breach of Article 8 of the European Convention on Human Rights.
 The first is the blanket rules that require the automatic disclosure of all convictions where a person has more than one conviction; the second is the requirement that some childhood cautions be disclosed indefinitely.

 The ruling has the potential to affect many thousands of people with old and minor criminal records.
-Despite this exciting victory, Christopher notes that “nothing has yet changed” and that there is more work to be done at a policy level to ensure that meaningful changes are implemented.

 Much of the content on this page was originally featured in a report by The Baring Foundation: Transforming Lives Through Law – Ten examples from civil society organisations